Updated: 12/31/2020 by Computer Hope

 - German computer scientist and professor emeritus at Technical University of Munich.

-- Known for Stack (data structure), Sequential Formula Translation and ALGOL.
+- Known for inventing the stack data structure, Sequential Formula Translation, and ALGOL.

 - First to propose the widely used stack method of expression evaluation.
 Helped develop the imperative computer programming languages ALGOL 58 and its successor ALGOL 60.
 Both were important predecessors to all modern imperative programming languages.

 - Bauer coined the term Software Engineering and was an influential figure in establishing computer science as an independent subject in German universities.

 - Honorary Member of the Society for computer science (1987).